This is a notice for site visitors.

 After a decade of learning the ins and outs of risk management and being promoted to Loss Prevention Manager, Rosario continued to grow in his career and gain more exposure in different areas of the company, such as in Underwriting and Marketing.

-Eventually Rosario was promoted to Vice President of Loss Prevention Services and then to Executive Vice President, where he gained executive oversight of Underwriting, Claims, and Marketing and Communications at CAMICO.
-And then in 2009, his biggest opportunity was presented: to become CAMICO’s next top leader.
+Eventually Rosario was promoted to Vice President of Loss Prevention Services and then to Executive Vice President, where he gained executive oversight of Underwriting, Claims, and Marketing and Communications.
+And then in 2009, his biggest opportunity was presented: to become CAMICO’s next leader.

 Leadership Plans